 English as an Additional Language (EAL)

-The Halifax Regional School Board has agreements with the federal department of Citizenship and Immigration Canada to act as the service provider for adult EAL programs in our municipality.
-The programs offered by the Board are fully funded by the Federal Government through these contribution agreements.
+The Halifax Regional School Board has agreements with both the federal department of Immigration, Refugees and Citizenship Canada (IRCC) and Nova Scotia Immigration (NSOI) to act as the service provider for adult EAL programs in our municipality and Outreach programming across the province.
+The programs offered by the Board are fully funded by the Federal and Provincial Governments through these contribution agreements.

 Our Financial Services Department provides all the grant administration and accounting requirements for these agreements.
 The EAL Manager is Margie Hopkins, firstname.lastname@example.org .
 The EAL programs offered include: